kpumuk/blog-dmytro/content/posts/20221205100632-on-breaking-changes-in-transitive-dependencies/index.md

 ### How `super_fetch` recovers jobs

 The inner workings of `super_fetch` are covered by the blog post ["Increase reliability using `super_fetch` of Sidekiq Pro"](https://www.bigbinary.com/blog/increase-reliability-of-background-job-processing-using-super_fetch-of-sidekiq-pro#sidekiq-pro-s-super-fetch).
-It short, is a pretty clever usage of `RPOPLPUSH` Redis command: when Sidekiq picks the next job from a queue, it also atomically pushes it into a private queue, created specifically for the current worker.
-If the process abnormally crashes it is now possible to recover the jobs that otherwise would have been lost, and put them back into the original queue for processing.
+In short, it is a pretty clever usage of `RPOPLPUSH` Redis command: when Sidekiq picks a job from the queue, it also atomically pushes it into a private queue, created specifically for the current worker.
+If the process abnormally crashes, it is now possible to recover the jobs that otherwise would have been lost, and put them back into the original queue for processing.

 The recovery mechanism depends on the heartbeat monitor to ignore live processes.
 This is what the flow looks like:

 {{< figure lightsrc="sidekiq-pro-super_fetch-light.svg" darksrc="sidekiq-pro-super_fetch-dark.svg" caption="Sidekiq's `super_fetch` recovery flow" >}}

 1. On startup, the newly spawned worker goes through the list of all registered in Redis super processes (`super_processes` set), skipping the ones that are still alive (based on heartbeat monitoring)
-2. If the "dead" process is found, the items from its private queues will be picked up and re-queued (one private queue per real queue, looks like `queue:sq|identity|queue_name`)
+2. If the "dead" process is found, its private queues will be picked up for analysis (one private queue per real queue, which looks like `queue:sq|identity|queue_name`)
 3. The jobs from the private queues get moved back to the original queues, and then private queues get deleted, along with the record in the `super_processes` set.

 ### Heartbeat detection using broken APIs